 Microsoft

-Reboot — branding Microsoft’s flagship browser
+Reboot — Microsoft’s flagship browser

 Tone of Voice / Verbal Identity